haproxytech/go-method-gen/README.md

 --replace=MOD:LOCALPATH|	Add a replace directive in the generated go.mod (can be used multiple times)  |
 --overrides=FILE.yaml|YAML file to override diff/equal logic for specific fields  |
 --header-file=PATH|Optional Go file to prepend as header in generated output  |
+--scan=DIR|	Scan a directory to extract all types (exclusive with type arguments) |

-You must provide fully-qualified type paths (`importpath.TypeName`).
+You must provide fully-qualified type paths (`importpath.TypeName`) if not using scan option.

 ---
 ## Type Argument Format